For Immediate Release: Tuesday, November 3, 2020

 Contact: [email protected]

-In response to Newman’s victory, NARAL Pro-Choice America President Ilyse Hogue released the following statement:
+NARAL Pro-Choice America President Ilyse Hogue released the following statement in response:

 Read more about NARAL’s endorsed candidates here.